ardhan-p/WareEyes-Apache-Kafka-Web-App/README.md

 # WareEyes-ReactJS-Frontend
 A web application built on Spring Boot that monitors an inventory system in real-time using Apache Kafka.

-This repository contains the backend section.
+This repository contains the frontend section.